Naveran Perles D'Or

 PRODUCTION: 2,216 cases (6 pack)

 LOCATION, SOIL, CLIMATE: The vineyards are located within the DO Penedés (Zone 5) in northeastern Spain, a few miles south of Barcelona in the Alt Penedés subregion, at an elevation of 325 meters (1,066 ft.).
 The soils are composed of limestone and clay subsoil.
 The texture of the topsoil allows for good drainage while the subsoil has good water retention.
 The medium levels of pH in the soil and low percentage of organic matter result in moderate yields and balanced acidity in the grapes.
-Regarding the area's climate, the average temperature from April-October is 59F and the annual rainfall is 27.6 inches.
+Regarding the area's climate, the average temperature from April to October is 59F and the annual rainfall is 27.6 inches.
 The days are hot with moderate night temperatures for this high Mediterranean region.
 The Naveran Estate's higher elevation allows the grapes to retain more natural acidity, which results in wines that are zesty, fresh and have expressive aromas.

 TASTING NOTES: A solid palate holds briny peach and bready flavors, while this is steady on themoderately complex finish.